Kistler-Group/sdbus-cpp/README.md

 * `BUILD_DOC` [boolean]

+  Option for including sdbus-c++ documentation files and tutorials.
+Default value: `ON`.
+With this option turned on, you may also enable/disable the following option:

+    * `BUILD_DOXYGEN_DOC` [boolean]

       Option for building Doxygen documentation of sdbus-c++ API.
-If `BUILD_DOC` is enabled, the documentation must still be built explicitly through `make doc`.
-Default value: `ON`.
-Use `-DBUILD_DOC=OFF` to disable searching for Doxygen and building Doxygen documentation of sdbus-c++ API.
+If enabled, the documentation must still be built explicitly through `make doc`.
+Default value: `OFF`.
+Use `-DBUILD_DOXYGEN_DOC=OFF` to disable searching for Doxygen and building Doxygen documentation of sdbus-c++ API.

 * `BUILD_TESTS` [boolean]